2025–26 Women's FA Cup

-The 2025–26 Women's FA Cup will be the 56th staging of the Women's FA Cup, a knockout cup competition for women's football teams in England.
-Chelsea are the defending champions, having beaten Manchester United 3–0 in the 2025 final on 18 May 2025.
+The 2025–26 Women's FA Cup was the 56th staging of the Women's FA Cup, a knockout cup competition for women's football teams in England.
+Chelsea were the defending champions, having beaten Manchester United 3–0 in the 2025 final on 18 May 2025.
+They were eliminated by Manchester City in the semi-finals.
+Manchester City won their fourth title, defeating Brighton & Hove Albion 4–0 in the final.

 Teams

 A total of 538 teams were accepted into the 2025–26 Women's FA Cup, an increase of 24 from the previous year.
 A preliminary round was introduced with 190 tier 7 teams competing, and 159 tier 6 regional first division teams given an exemption until the first qualifying round.
 93 tier 5 teams were given an exemption until the second round qualifying stage.
 The 48 teams that play in the FA Women's National League Division One (tier 4) were given exemption until third round qualifying.
 Teams in the Northern and Southern Premier Divisions (tier 3) entered at the first round proper, and the 12 Women's Super League 2 teams (tier 2) entered at the third round proper.
 The final teams to enter the competition, the 12 Women's Super League teams (tier 1), entered at the fourth round.